Clicketyclick/TipsAndTricks/docs/Dosbatch/README.md

 - [`FORFILES`](forfiles/) is The-Windows-way of finding directories and files.
 - [Tail](../Powershell/tail.bat) Print the last 30 lines of each FILE to standard output.
 - [ISO 86001](Iso86001_date/) - Current date in ISO 86001 (YYYY-MM-DDThh:mm:ss.000z)
+- [getGithub.cmd](getGithub.cmd) - Download a repository and unpack specific directory - or entire repo

 ## ZIP